 The first thing to understand when seeking an estimate regarding life expectancy for any patient is that the answer is never definite.
 Each person is different and there is no formula for determining exactly how quickly a chronic disease will progress, how seriously it will affect the body, or whether additional complications may develop along the way.

-Parkinson’s Disease is a Progressive Disorder
+Parkinson’s Disease Is a Progressive Disorder

 While there is no cure for Parkinson’s disease, many patients are only mildly affected and need no treatment for several years after their initial diagnosis.
 However, PD is both chronic, meaning it persists over a long period of time, and progressive, meaning its symptoms grow worse over time.
 This progression occurs more quickly in some people than in others.

-It is important to work with a well-rounded medical team to understand PD symptoms, explore treatment options and devise a personalized plan for improving one’s overall health and preventing complications.
+It is important to work with a well-rounded medical team to understand PD symptoms, explore treatment options and devise a personalized care plan for improving one’s overall health, maintaining a high quality of life, and preventing complications.